def-gthill/kenpali/kenpali-code.md

 }
 ```

+On the other hand, an assignment isn't a valid expression, so it can't be used as the final expression in a scope.

 ```
 # Assignment as the scope result
 foo = 42
 !! missingStatementSeparator {"line": 1, "column": 9}
 ```

+Similarly, an assignment can't itself be assigned to another name.

 ```
 # Chained assignment